 TinyZero Tools selections for the program in this tutorial.

-In this program, the BMA250 has the four available sensor readings output to a Serial Monitor, and the Serial Plotter, you can find these options under the Tools tab.
-Both of these output methods has it's own function found after the loop() section of the program.
+In this program, the BMA250 has the four available sensor readings output to the Serial Monitor, OR the Serial Plotter, you can find these options under the Tools tab.
+The Serial Monitor will output the data readings of the sensor, which may not be very easy to read long term.
+The Serial Plotter, however, graphs the sensor data, and is nice to look at when you want to see data over time.
 The four variables being output are three axes of perpendicular acceleration that are measured and output by the sensor as x, y, and z, and the sensor can read out the temperature in degrees Celsius.

 You cannot use the Serial Plotter and Serial Monitor at the same time in Arduino.